tristanpendergrass/idle-game/README.md

 - [ ] Refactor gold to be a non-negative type
 - [ ] Set up elm-review
   - [ ] Add custom rule to replace String.fromInt with Utils.intToString
+- [ ] Load pictures in sprite sheet at init and dont show app until loaded

 ### Fundamentals
 - [ ] Activity detail sidebar